Grete Ingeborg Nykkelmo

 Grete Ingeborg Nykkelmo (born 25 December 1961) is a former biathlete and cross-country skier from Norway.
-She competed in both events from 1982 to 1992.
+She competed in both events from 1982 to 1992 and competed in biathlon at the 1992 Winter Olympics.

+Personal life

+Nykkelmo is married to cross-country skier Vegard Ulvang, and they have two children, Nora and Runa.
+She grew up in Selbu, where skiing was a common method of transit in the winter.

+She studied civil engineering at the Norwegian Institute of Technology.
+After her sports career, she worked in engineering and marketing, and since May 2017 has worked at the nonprofit Ungt Entreprenørskap.

+Sports career

+Nykkelmo watched the 1974 Norwegian Championships, which were held in Selbu, which influenced her to train in competitive skiing.
+She joined the junior national team in 1978.
+She became good friends with other athletes on the team and credited the friendly environment as a factor in the success of Norwegian cross-country skiers.

 She won four medals at the 1985 FIS Nordic World Ski Championships in Seefeld with a gold in the 20 km, a silver in the 4 × 5 km relay, and bronzes in the 5 km and 10 km.
 At the 1991 Biathlon World Championships in Lahti, she won a gold medal in the 7.5 km sprint and silvers in the 15 km individual and the 3 × 7.5 km relay.

-In 1980 she became Norwegian champion in 10 km cross-country running, representing Selbu IL.
+In 1980, she became Norwegian champion in 10 km cross-country running, representing Selbu IL.
 On the same distance she won one silver medal (1981) and three bronze medals (1979, 1982, 1985).

-Nykkelmo won the Egebergs Ærespris in 1990 for her top achievements and also won one additional cross-country skiing event in 20 km in 1986.
+Nykkelmo won the Egebergs Ærespris in 1990 for her achievements.

+At the 1992 Winter Olympics in Albertville, she competed in the women's 7.5 km sprint, where she finished 31st, and the women's 15 km individual, where she finished 18th.

+After she finished her competitive career, Nykkelmo became a board member of the Norwegian Sports Confederation from 1999 to 2003.